solvcon/solvcon/README.rst

 their hands dirty, the following packages still need to be installed as prerequisite::

-  $ sudo apt-get install build-essential gcc libcurl4-gnutls-dev
+  $ sudo apt-get install build-essential gcc cmake libcurl4-gnutls-dev libhdf5-serial-dev

 Sometimes it is inevitable to compile these dependencies from source.
 For example, to deploy SOLVCON on a supercomputer/cluster which runs stable but